Caracal: Etymology

-The name 'caracal' was proposed by Georges Buffon in 1761 who referred to its Turkish name 'Karrah-kulak' or 'Kara-coulac', meaning 'black ear'.
 The caracal is also known as desert lynx and Persian lynx.
 The 'lynx' of the Greeks and Romans was most probably the caracal, and the name 'lynx' is sometimes still applied to it, but the present-day lynx proper is a separate genus.

 Taxonomy and phylogeny

 Felis caracal was the scientific name used by Johann Christian Daniel von Schreber in 1776 who described a caracal skin from the Cape of Good Hope.
 In 1843, John Edward Gray placed it in the genus Caracal.
 It is placed in the family Felidae and subfamily Felinae.

 In the 19th and 20th centuries, several caracal specimens were described and proposed as subspecies.
 Since 2017, three subspecies have been recognised as valid: